Pascal-So/toyDSL/Readme.md

 ## Testing

-To test if the generated code is working properly, one can run the example stencil_cody.py which will generate an image of the input and output data and check by himself if the result is the one expected.
+To test if the generated code is working properly, one can run the example stencil_cody.py which will generate an image of the input and output data and check by themself if the result is the one expected.